Edinburgh-Genome-Foundry/Ediacara/README.md

 pip install --upgrade git+https://github.com/Edinburgh-Genome-Foundry/Ediacara.git@main
 ```

+## Usage

 Using Ediacara requires the plasmid reference sequences (Genbank), the alignments in [PAF format](https://lh3.github.io/minimap2/minimap2.html#10), and a TSV file of coverage (depth) counts.
 Optionally, the user can also specify consensus (or *de novo* assembly) files that will be compared with the references.

-[Badread](https://github.com/rrwick/Badread) is a long read simulator that generates fastq files from reference sequences.

 [Minimap2](https://lh3.github.io/minimap2/) can create SAM or PAF alignments from fastq and reference fasta files.
 [`paftools.js`](https://github.com/lh3/minimap2/blob/master/misc/README.md) can convert from SAM to PAF.